obsidiansystems/ledger-app-tezos/README.md

 level baked so far (`0` in case of no blocks).
 The `Tezos Wallet` app will just display `Tezos`.

-## Registering the Ledger with the node
+## Registering the Ledger Nano S with the node

 For the remainder of this document, we assume you have a Tezos node running and `tezos-client` installed.
-Also, Docker has some issues working with the ledger, so unless you're willing to troubleshoot them, we don't recommend it.
+Also, Docker has some issues working with the Ledger Nano S, so unless you're willing to troubleshoot them, we don't recommend it.

 Currently there are two other ways to do this: